okta/okta-auth-js/README.md

 #### `tokenManager.clearPendingRemoveTokens()`

 Remove all tokens with `pendingRemove` flags.
-This method is called within `tokenManager.start()` by default, you can opt-out the default behaviour by setting `tokenManager.clearPendingRemoveTokens` option to `false`.
+This method is called within `tokenManager.start()` by default, you can opt-out of the default behaviour by setting `tokenManager.clearPendingRemoveTokens` option to `false`.

 #### `tokenManager.renew(key)`